 (2) If the time or place of commission of an alleged breach of discipline is unknown, it is sufficient for the purposes of subregulation (1)(a) to give particulars of the period or area within which that breach of discipline was committed.

+[Regulation 19 amended in Gazette 5 Nov 2010 p.
+5572.]

 20. Prescribed procedures for purposes of section 86(4)(a) of Act

-For the purposes of section 86(4)(a) of the Act, the prescribed procedures in accordance with which a disciplinary inquiry is to be held are that the respondent is notified in writing —
+For the purposes of section 86(4)(a) of the Act, as continued under Schedule 8 clause 2(1) of the Act, the prescribed procedures in accordance with which a disciplinary inquiry is to be held are that the respondent is notified in writing —

 (a) that a disciplinary inquiry into the charge is being held and of the purpose of that disciplinary inquiry;